-Sharing Buckets
+Sharing Buckets¶

 A major use for LTS is storage of data that should be accessible to multiple users from a lab or research group.
 By default, buckets are only visible and accessible to the owner of the bucket, and no mechanism exists to search for buckets other users have created.

 Instead, sharing buckets must be done through the command line using bucket policies.
 A bucket policy is a JSON formatted file that assigns user read and write permissions to the bucket and to objects within the bucket.
-If you have not worked with JSON files before, a brief explantion can be found here.
+If you have not worked with JSON files before, a brief explanation can be found here.
 It's important to note that the bucket owner will always retain the ability to perform all actions on a bucket and its contents and so do not need to be explicitly granted permissions.

 Important

-Your username for LTS could potentially be <blazerid> or <blazerid>@uab.edu depending on when your account was created.
+depending on when your account was created.
 It is very important when crafting these policies that the correct username is specified, and these two are not interchangeable.
 For users with XIAS accounts, your username should be the email address you signed up for the XIAS account with.
 The usernames are case-sensitive.
 If you do not remember what your username is, see the email you received with your access key and secret key information or submit a support ticket to support@listserv.uab.edu.

-Policy Structure
+Policy Structure¶

 Policies files are essentially built as a series of statements expressly allowing or deny access to functions that interact with objects in S3.
 A skeleton policy file would look like this: